CrowdStrike/foundry-sample-insider-risk-sailpoint/README.md

 ## Secret Scanning

-This repository enforces secret scanning on every commit via the [pre-commit](https://pre-commit.com/) framework.
+This repository enforces secret scanning on every commit via the [pre-commit](https://pre-commit.com/) framework using [betterleaks](https://github.com/betterleaks/betterleaks), a tool that detects secrets and credentials in source code before they are committed.

 ### Setup